Joyful Dressing: From the Collection, a Hand-Embroidered Shirt

 5. Machine-sew the flat-felled seams in place using an edgestitching foot, or make felling stitches by hand.

-Editor’s note: Discover why Nisan chose to create a four-piece, mix-and-match collection and what fabrics and patterns she selected for her entry in the 2023 Threads Digital Ambassadors’ Joyful Dressing Challenge, in her first installment.
+Editor’s note: Discover why Nisan chose to create her winning four-piece, mix-and-match collection and what fabrics and patterns she selected for her entry in the 2023 Threads Digital Ambassadors’ Joyful Dressing Challenge, in her first installment.
 You can also see what her three challengers created.
-Then vote for your favorite.

 Photos: Nisan Aktürk, except where noted.